dad2jrn/macos-terminal-proxy/README.md

 ## Installation

-To install this to your terminal profile, follow these steps:

-1. Run the following command in your terminal (assuming you have some kind of proxy settings already configured):
+To install this to your terminal profile, just run the following command in your terminal (assuming you have some kind of proxy settings already configured):

         curl https://raw.githubusercontent.com/dad2jrn/macos-terminal-proxy/master/install.py -o $HOME/proxy_install.py && python $HOME/proxy_install.py

+---

+## License

+MIT

 ---